HumanSignal/label-studio/docs/source/guide/ml_create.md

 meta_description: Label Studio Documentation for setting up your machine learning model to output and consume predictions in your machine learning and data science data labeling projects.
 ---

 Set up a machine learning model as a backend to Label Studio so that you can dynamically output and consume predictions as labeling occurs.
-You can follow this tutorial to wrap custom machine learning model code with the Label Studio ML SDK, or refer to example ML backend tutorials for integrating with popular machine learning frameworks such as PyTorch, GPT2, and others.
+You can follow this tutorial to wrap custom machine learning model code with the Label Studio ML SDK, or refer to [example ML backend tutorials](ml_tutorials.html) to integrate with popular machine learning frameworks such as PyTorch, GPT2, and others.

 ## Prerequisites
 Before you start integrating your custom model code with the Label Studio ML SDK to use it as an ML backend with Label Studio, determine the following: